 Restoration of Disturbed Lands

 Producers and landowners may work with NRCS to implement conservation practices that restore previously disturbed lands.
 Possible benefits may include carbon sequestration in perennial biomass and soils while generating co-benefits of reduced erosion, improved water quality and restored habitat.
-NRCS offers a suite of climate-smart conservation practices that support these restoration efforts.
+Note that eligibility for financial assistance is based on the land use where practice would be applied; certain land uses may not be eligible.

 Land Reclamation, Landslide Treatment